SpiceyMex/SpiceyMex/README.md

 - 👋 Hi, I’m @SpiceyMex
 - 👀 I’m interested in ...
 JavaScript, HTML, CSS, Python
 - 🌱 I’m currently learning ...
-C++, HTML5
+JavaScript and Python for school
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...